contrapost/jee_quiz/README.md

 ## jee_quiz

-an attempt to make something wonderfull with REST and microservices
+an attempt to make something wonderful with REST and microservices